 There is a range of tutor profiles available to browse on their website, so you can get a feel for the work ethic as well as inquire about their availability.

 Based in East London, Merit Tutors offers maths tuition from primary to A-level.
-Their one on one tutoring services are aimed at students who need an extra boost to keep up in class as well as those who are aiming high.
+Their one on one tutoring services is aimed at students who need an extra boost to keep up in class as well as those who are aiming high.
 Almost every tutor is a certified teacher, so trusting their knowledge of the syllabus is easy – and there’s also plenty of help for students with upcoming exams!

 Whether it’s GCSEs, A-levels or 11+ entry exams, Merit Tutors have dedicated courses for the needs of every student.
 Students take a free diagnostic assessment before they’re assigned any work so that they can start from a familiar point and improve at their own pace with a learning plan that has been tailored to their needs and goals.